 5 Amazing Vertical GardensJuly 22, 2014

-Last modified: October 5, 2017Vertical gardens are one of the most stylish ways to brighten up your outdoor space.
-Small garden ideas are becoming more popular than ever.
+Last modified: December 9, 2019Vertical gardens are one of the most stylish ways to brighten up your outdoor space, especially in urban areas.
+Here are 5 amazing vertical garden ideas!

 There’s an eye-catching trend that is sweeping the green-fingered world right now.
 Vertical gardens are one of the most stylish ways to brighten up your outdoor space, especially in urban areas.
 Small garden ideas are becoming more popular than ever as people look to grow their gardens upwards rather than on the ground.
 Luckily for you, vertical garden inspiration is never too far away.
 Here we take a look at some extreme vertical gardening from across the globe.
 Enjoy!

 The Bosco Verticale (meaning vertical forest) is a unique set of residential towers currently under construction in Milan, Italy (see picture above current and how it will look, above top).
 Once built, the two buildings will have over 700 plants, 5,000 shrubs, and 11,000 perennials and groundcover plants.
 Fancy one of these hip apartments?
 A tidy £560,000 will just get you a low level 80 square metre apartment, while a cool £1.7 million secures you a 200 square metre penthouse.

 Created in 2004 and inspired by Parisian window planters, the Tower Flower in Paris, France, was created using concrete plant pots that are set into the exterior of the building to remain as a permanent feature.
 It was designed to show the need for more nature in the city and residents who live inside enjoy beautiful shade from bamboo amongst other foliage.
 You better start looking for cheap sheds for sale online and prepare your gardening tools now.
 Channeling this majestic vertical garden is an a matter-of-fact challenge!